Everyone has a different way they like to care for their new ink. This is my way.

 After the first few days, your moko will begin to itch.
 Resist the urge to scratch as this will warp the result of your moko.
 You can apply a cold/wet towel, or sometimes a light slap helps.

 In the second to fourth weeks, your moko will begin to flake and peel.
 This is the skins natural reaction to an injury.
 Let it peel on it's own, don't pick at it.

 Continue applying cream throughout this process and after the peeling stage.

-If for some reason, there is spots where ink is missing; let me know and you can come back in for a free touch up.
+If for some reason, there is spots where ink is missing; let me know and you can come back in for a touch up.